Scene Prior Filtering for Depth Super-Resolution: Scene Prior Filtering Network

-To strike a balance between model complexity and performance, we propose a lightweight model, SPFNet-T. This is achieved by reducing the number of channels in all convolutions while keeping the network architecture unchanged.
+To achieve a better balance between model complexity and reconstruction quality, we introduce a lightweight SPFNet-T. This model reduces the number of channels in all convolutional layers to one-seventh of those in SPFNet while keeping the original network architecture unchanged.
+As a result, the trainable parameter count of SPFNet-T is approximately $2.09\%$ of the original model.